Power Pros: Jikkyō Powerful Pro Yakyū 2011

-Pawapuro 2012
+Jikkyō Powerful Pro Yakyū 2012

-Released on July 19, 2012, for the PlayStation 3, PlayStation Portable, and PlayStation Vita, this installment introduced significant gameplay mechanics, including the PawaSta Mode, available only on PlayStation 3 and Vita versions.
+Released on July 19, 2012, for the PlayStation 3, PlayStation Portable, and PlayStation Vita, this installment introduced significant gameplay mechanics, including the Power Stadium Mode, available only on PlayStation 3 and Vita versions.

-Pawapuro 2013
+Jikkyō Powerful Pro Yakyū 2013

 Released on October 24, 2013, for the PlayStation 3, PlayStation Portable, and PlayStation Vita.
-Unlike Power Pros 2012, this game was also compatible with the PlayStation TV microconsole.
+Unlike Power Pro 2012, this game was also compatible with the PlayStation TV microconsole.

-Pawapuro 2014
+Jikkyō Powerful Pro Yakyū 2014

 Released on October 23, 2014, for the PlayStation 3 and PlayStation Vita to commemorate the series' 20th anniversary, this was the first installment in the main series to feature active Japanese MLB players as "OB players" (retired players).

-Pawapuro 2016
+Jikkyō Powerful Pro Yakyū 2016

 Released on April 28, 2016, for the PlayStation 3, PlayStation 4, and PlayStation Vita to celebrate the 20th anniversary of Success Mode, the game introduced many gameplay elements from the Professional Baseball Spirits series.
 The game was later updated with 2017 season rosters, allowing players to choose between 2016 and 2017 rosters.
-Two new modes, "PawaFes" and "Challenge", were also introduced.
+Two new modes, "Power Fest" and "Challenge", were also introduced.

-Pawapuro 2018
+Jikkyō Powerful Pro Yakyū 2018

-Released on April 28, 2018, for the PlayStation 4 and PlayStation Vita, Power Pros 2018 was the first game in the series to support PlayStation VR and PlayStation 4 Pro, along with high-dynamic-range video (HDR) and 2160p resolution.
+Released on April 28, 2018, for the PlayStation 4 and PlayStation Vita, Power Pro 2018 was the first game in the series to support PlayStation VR and PlayStation 4 Pro, along with high-dynamic-range video (HDR) and 2160p resolution.
 The game included a new mode, "Live Scenario", adapted from Professional Baseball Spirits 2015.
 A 2019 season pack was later added as an update.

-Jikkyō Pawapuro Pro Yakyu (Nintendo Switch)
+Jikkyō Powerful Pro Yakyū (Nintendo Switch)

-Released on June 27, 2019, for the Nintendo Switch, this installment of the series featured a Success Mode that was a remake of scenarios from Power Pros 9.
+Released on June 27, 2019, for the Nintendo Switch, this installment of the series featured a Success Mode that was a remake of scenarios from Power Pro 9.

-eBaseball Pawapuro 2020
+eBaseball Powerful Pro Yakyū 2020

 Released on July 9, 2020, for the PlayStation 4 and Nintendo Switch, this game marked the first entry in the series to incorporate Konami's eBASEBALL branding into its official title.

-eBaseball Pawapuro 2022
+eBaseball Powerful Pro Yakyū 2022

-Released on April 21, 2022, for the PlayStation 4 and Nintendo Switch, this installment's Success Mode (called "Rivals") featured selected events from Power Pros 9, Power Pros 13, and Power Pros 2011.
+Released on April 21, 2022, for the PlayStation 4 and Nintendo Switch, this installment's Success Mode (called "Rivals") featured selected events from Power Pro 9, Power Pro 13, and Power Pro 2011.

 WBSC eBaseball: Power Pros

 Released on February 8, 2023 for Nintendo Switch and PlayStation 4, this game was a collaboration between Konami and the World Baseball Softball Confederation (WBSC).
-It was the first game in the series to feature English text since MLB Power Pros and the obscure iPhone/iPad Power Pros game, also, it is the first to include Japanese voiceovers in the English release.
+It was the first game in the series to feature English text since MLB Power Pros and also included Japanese voiceovers in the English release.